Professor Jonathan Shepherd CBE FMedSci DDSc PhD FDSRCS FRCS FRCPsych FRCEM FFPH FLSW

 - +44 (0)29 2074 4215

-I am a Professor of Oral and Maxillofacial Surgery and Director of the Violence Research Group which won the University a 2009 Queen's Prize in Higher Education.
+I am Professor of Oral and Maxillofacial Surgery, Director of the Violence Research Group which won the University a 2009 Queen's Prize in Higher Education, and Director of the University's Crime and Security Research Institute.

-My research on clinical decisions and community violence has made many contributions to clinical and public policy and legislation.
+My research on clinical decisions, community violence and the evidence ecosystem has made many contributions to clinical and public policy and to legislation.
 Prompted by my discoveries I led the development of a prototype community safety partnership which I continue to chair and which was used as a model in the 1998 Crime and Disorder Act which mandated the creation of such partnerships across Great Britain.

-I initiated and developed the Universities' Police Science Institute in Wales, the information sharing model for violence prevention which was adopted in the 2008 UK violence reduction strategy and by the Coalition Government in 2010, and a comprehensive care pathway for people harmed by violence.
+Innovations include the Universities' Police Science Institute in Wales, the information sharing "Cardiff Model" for violence prevention which was adopted in the 2008 UK violence reduction strategy, by the Coalition Government in 2010 and by the present UK Government in 2016, and a comprehensive care pathway for people harmed by violence.
+My field experiments and advocacy on glass injury resulted in a switch to toughened glassware and polycarbonate and plasticware in the UK licensed trade.
+I initiated and am the author of practice standards published by four medical Royal Colleges.

-My research prompted the first National Institute for health and Clinical Excellence (NICE) technology appraisal and guidance in 2000.
-I won the 2008 Stockholm Criminology Prize (the first UK recipient of what The Times described as "the equivalent of a Nobel prize"); am an Honorary Fellow of the Royal College of Psychiatrists reflecting my contributions to alcohol and traumatic stress treatment services; of the College of Emergency Medicine; and of the Faculty of Public Health at the Royal College of Physicians.
+My research and advocacy prompted the first National Institute for health and Clinical Excellence (NICE) guidance and technology appraisal - published in 2000.
+I won the 2008 Stockholm Criminology Prize (the first UK recipient of what The Times described as "the equivalent of a Nobel prize"); am an Honorary Fellow of the Royal College of Psychiatrists reflecting my contributions to alcohol and traumatic stress treatment services; of the College of Emergency Medicine; and of the Faculty of Public Health of the Royal Colleges of Physicians.

-I have served as Vice Dean of the Faculty of Dental Surgery and council member and trustee of the Royal College of Surgeons of England, who awarded me an Honorary FRCS in 2012, and as vice chair of the national charity Victim Support.
-I contributed to the Domestic Violence (Wales) Bill and spoke for the NHS at the 2012 launch of the White Paper.
+I have served as an elected council member and trustee of the Royal College of Surgeons of England who awarded me an Honorary FRCS in 2012, as Vice Dean of the Faculty of Dental Surgery, and as vice chair of the national charity Victim Support.
+I contributed to the Domestic Violence (Wales) Act and spoke for the NHS at the 2012 launch of the White Paper.

+My research and policy proposals on what I defined as the evidence ecosystem led directly to new excellence institutes - What Works Centres equivalent to NICE - in education, crime reduction and other sectors, to the What Works Council based in the UK Cabinet Office which brings these Centres together, to the Police Knowledge Fund (equivalent to the National Institute for Health Research) and to the ESRC Trials Panel - equivalent to the MRC Trials Unit.
 I initiated the professions summit series and convened the 2013 summit on evidence-informed practice chaired by Lord O'Donnell.
-Since 2004 I have been a member of the UK government's alcohol strategy group which developed and delivered the national 2012 strategy which includes actions resulting from his research.
+Since 2004 I have been a member of the UK government's alcohol strategy group which developed and delivered the national 2012 strategy which includes new policy resulting from my research.

 I am a member of the Cabinet Office What Works Council, the Home Office Science Advisory Council and the Welsh Government Public Services Leadership Group.